Ian Parkin is the verified author of this post.

 Communication and clarity of mind are its main characteristics and, while they may occasionally tend to overthink, those born under the signs of Gemini, Libra and Aquarius will always be more inclined to assess a situation from an objective point of view instead of allowing to be guided (or misguided) by emotions.
 Air is the playground of new ideas, hopes and dreams and its creatures are sylphs.
 The swords denote this essentially sanguine element in tarot.

-Earth as an element carries with it abundance and prosperity.
+Earth as an element controls abundance and prosperity.